 Brackets isolate a concept and so in this case society or culture.

-Using search statements is a process not a one-shot deal and so try adding keywords and see how the results look take keywords away and search again and over time you will end up with a more focused list of results.
+Using search statements is a process, so try adding keywords and see how the results look, take keywords away, search again, and over time you will end up with a more focused list of results.